BelGarrido/philosophers/doc.md

 - thread: the ID of the thread that this thread should wait for.
 The specified thread must be joinable (meaning not detached - see below).
 - retval: a pointer towards a variable that can contain the return value of the thread’s routine function (the start_routine function we supplied at its creation).
 Here, we will not need this value: a simple NULL will suffice.

+#### DETACHE A THREAD
+>**int pthread_detach** (pthread_t thread);
+- thread: the ID of the thread that this thread should wait for.
+The specified thread must be joinable (meaning not detached - see below).

+Tells the system to automatically reclaim resources once the thread terminates.

 The pthread_join function returns 0 for success, or an error code for failure.
 ### RACE CONDITION
 It occurs when 2 or more threads can access to data and try to modify it at the same time.